 Identify the modules or functionalities which are most likely cause failures and then testing those functionalities.

-Usually this process will be carried out by domain experts.
+Usually, this process will be carried out by domain experts.
 They perform testing just by exploring the functionalities of the application without having the knowledge of the requirements.
+Check our detailed guide on Exploratory Testing and also don’t miss these popular Exploratory Testing Tools.

-To verify whether application is user friendly or not and was comfortably used by end user or not.
-The main focus in this testing is to check whether the end user can understand and operate the application easily or not.
-Application should be self-exploratory and must not require training to operate it.
+To verify whether the application is user-friendly or not and was comfortably used by an end-user or not.
+The main focus in this testing is to check whether the end-user can understand and operate the application easily or not.
+An application should be self-exploratory and must not require training to operate it.
+Check this guide to learn how to perform Usability Testing.

 Security testing is a process to determine whether the system protects data and maintains functionality as intended.